 Stress, particularly when driving in unfamiliar areas or in heavy traffic, may contribute to driving difficulty.
 Fatigue and distraction also decrease driving ability.
 Using a cell phone or texting while driving increase crash risk.
 Although all drivers should avoid these distractions, older adults are especially vulnerable because of age-related changes or a decline in attention and multitasking abilities.
 Advanced crash prevention technologies, such as lane departure warnings and blind-spot indicators (see MyCarDoesWhat.org for today's car safety features), are now available in many cars.

-Falls in older adults Falls in Older People Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.
-Although many people have no symptoms before a fall... read more have been associated with an increased risk of motor vehicle crashes because avoiding falls and avoiding crashes both require coordination of cognition with visual and motor systems, all of which may be decreased in older drivers.
+Falls in older adults Falls in Older Adults A fall is defined as unintentionally or accidentally dropping down to the ground or another lower level.
+Most falls occur when older adults with one or more physical conditions that impair mobility... read more have been associated with an increased risk of motor vehicle crashes because avoiding falls and avoiding crashes both require coordination of cognition with visual and motor systems, all of which may be decreased in older drivers.
 Thus, interventions that reduce fall risk, such as physical activity, balance training, and reducing the use of sedating drugs, may have a role in improving both ambulation and driving safety.

 For some older adults, the only deficit in driving ability is simply a lack of recent driving experience.
 It is common for one person in a relationship to do more of the driving than the other.
 When the main driver in a relationship dies, the other person may be unprepared to resume driving safely.
 Older people in a relationship should share driving activities because infrequent drivers are at high risk of stopping driving altogether (also known as driving retirement).